Common Reasons for Breast Implant Removal

 - The patient will be undergoing breast cancer treatment

-- Concerns about breast shape such as drooping or tuberous breasts
+- Concerns about breast shape, such as tuberous breasts

 Implant Removal with Dr Broadhurst